 Who is the Full Focus Planner NOT for?

 - Happy with the systems they use and don’t think they can improve

 - Unwilling to try something new

 - Not willing to pay for a new planner every quarter

-- Doesn’t have goals and doesn’t want to
+- Doesn’t have goals or doesn’t want to